 While going up to the temple, you will notice the golden dragons at the entire handrails and seven-headed mystical snakes called Nagas at the foot of the stairs as they emerge from the dragon’s mouth.

-Take a cab to Pattaya Floating Market, situated on Sukhumvit Road.
-The place brought together the cultures, local traditions, food and the way of life from four regions of Thailand.
-This market is so huge that has over 100 shops, sell souvenirs, arts, wines, handicrafts, and cuisines from different regions as well as an entertainment show.
+Situated on Sukhumvit Road, Pattaya Floating Market brought together the cultures, local traditions, food, and the way of life from four regions of Thailand.
+This market is so huge that has over 100 shops that sell souvenirs, arts, wines, handicrafts and cuisines across these four regions.

 Jomtien Beach is my favorite place to chill and soak up the sun.
-With the length of 6 km long, there is plenty of space for everyone and make it less crowded to enjoy their own outdoor activities: swimming, parasailing, and jet skiing.
-(Get there by baht bus: Naklua Jomtien)
+With the length of 6 kilometers long, there is plenty of space for everyone and makes it less crowded to enjoy their own outdoor activities: swimming, parasailing and jet skiing.